chakripavankumar/AI-Cohort/README.md

  ->npx prisma db push -> by doing this we will add this new model to planet scale) 22.now create a new folder on the root level @script and create  seed.ts(here we're using require instead of import because it's not a react/nextjs thimg its purly node thing)
  23.now you can see the categories in the database i.e in prisma studio now we need to acess the categories in the project for acheving this we need to open app/routes/root ->page.tsx (its a server component so we can access our categories here)

+ [ create+]
+ => in order create a  custom category we need to create a new model  companion schema in schema.prisma